jrpotter/notebook/notes/data_models/rdf/owl.md

 WHERE { ?s ?p ?y. ?x owl:sameAs ?y. }
 ```

-with the reverse direction handled by noting `owl:sameAs` is a `owl:SymmetricProperty`.
-Likewise, `owl:differentFrom` states two individuals are semantically distinct.
+The reverse direction is handled by noting `owl:sameAs` is a `owl:SymmetricProperty`.

+The `owl:differentFrom` property states two individuals are semantically distinct.
+The `owl:AllDifferent` class allows stating multiple individuals are all distinct from one another.

 %%ANKI
 Basic